 Liver Cancer Overview

 Liver cancer is such type of cancer which occurs in the liver cells.
 The liver is a small organ nearly the size of a football, well placed in the upper right region of the abdomen below the diaphragm and just above the stomach.
-Majority of people might not experience any particular signs and symptoms during the initial phase of liver cancer.
-But eventually, some of the symptoms do appear with time which requires liver cancer treatment.
+Majority of people might not experience any particular signs and symptoms during the initial phase.
+But eventually, some of the symptoms do appear with time which requires treatment.

 Liver cancer treatment in India is available in several hospitals in different cities.
 Like in any other cancer treatment this one also involves a team of doctors who work together efficiently to structure a patient’s overall treatment plan after accessing all factors.

 The entire team of healthcare professionals includes specialized physicians, physician assistant, pharmacists, oncology nurse, oncology specialized dietitians, and most importantly patient care executive or counsellor, especially for foreign patients.

 Major Types of Liver Cancer

 Cancers of the liver are classified based on their origin from different cells of the liver.
 Some of the major types of Liver cancers are as follows,